 Is there a right answer when it comes to prioritizing features? #

 Each tool has been created with a purpose to solve a particular problem.
 But still, not everything has been discovered.
-Product teams need to keep looking, researching, reading, experimenting with new frameworks, even take the best of each, and create our own feature prioritization framework.
+Product teams need to keep looking, researching, reading, and experimenting with new frameworks, even take the best of each, and create our own feature prioritization framework.
 After all, each product, each team, and even each customer is its own micro-universe.
 Embracing the prioritization process is the way to bring order to that natural chaos that is a product feature.